-Norman Smith - started his practice in martial arts in 1966 where he started his training in Japanese, Korean and Chinese arts.
-In Chinese martial arts, Master Smith studied Southern (Five Animals Five Family) & Northern Kung Fu (Tien Shan Pai), Wing Chun and Internal Arts such as Traditional Yang, Wu, Chen & Sun Style Tai Chi as well as Qi Gong for health.
-Master Smith promoted the "Martial Arts Extravaganza" 1989-1997 held in Philadelphia where he had an all Kung Fu exhibition with top Kung fu schools from all over the east coast area to share in his dream of martial arts schools demonstrating their skills to the public for Racial Harmony & benefit Women Organized Against Rape.
+Norman Smith - started his practice in martial arts in 1966 where he started his training in Japanese, Korean and finally Chinese Martial arts.
+In Chinese martial arts, Master Smith studied under GM Ark y.
+Wong in Southern (Five Animals Five Family), Northern Kung Fu (Tien Shan Pai) under GM Lin, Wing Chun under Hawkins Chueng and Internal Arts such as Traditional Yang, Wu, Chen & Sun Style Tai Chi as well as Qi Gong for health with many teachers.
+Master Smith promoted the "Martial Arts Extravaganza" 1989-1997 held in Philadelphia where he had an all-Kung Fu exhibition with top

+Kung fu schools from all over the east coast area to share in a dream of martial arts schools demonstrating their skills to the public for Racial Harmony & benefit Women Organized Against Rape.
 In 1996, he helped sponsor "China's Wu-Shu Team Tour" from Beijing China.
-In 1998 he also Co-promoted and coached the American Kung Fu Team which was broadcasted on Comcast Cable (Best of the Best), an All Black Belt Martial Arts Competition and the Philadelphia 76ers Game, which featured the Shaolin Monks of China and World Top Martial Arts Competitors all over the world.
-Today Master Smith, who has taught many of the top Martial Artists Competitors in U.S in Both Full Contact Sparring and Forms Competitions, presently teaches at the Northern Shaolin Kung Fu and Tai Chi Academy in Audubon PA (Near Valley Forge) (Audubon Square Shopping Center).
+In 1998 he also Co-promoted and coached the American Kung Fu Team which was broadcasted on Comcast Cable (Best of the Best), an All-Black Belt Martial Arts Competition and the Philadelphia 76ers Game, which featured the Shaolin Monks of China and World Top Martial Arts Competitors all over the world.
+Today, Master Smith, who has taught many of the top Martial Artists Competitors in U.S in Both Full Contact Sparring and Forms Competitions, presently teaches at the Northern Shaolin Kung Fu and Tai Chi Academy in Audubon PA (Near Valley Forge) (Audubon Square Shopping Center).
 Master Smith is also the owner of Total Martial Art Supplies.